kwatch/benry-ruby/benry-cmdapp/README.md

 In the above example, `-h, --help` option as well as `-D` option is shown.
 In fact, Benry-CmdApp automatically adds `-h, --help` option to each action in hidden mode.
 Therefore all actions accept `-h, --help` option.

+For this reason, you should NOT define `-h` or `--help` options for your actions.

 ## Configuratoin and Customization